Student Disciplinary Regulations (Code of Conduct)

 Iowa State University is an institution that encourages the intellectual and personal growth of its students as scholars and citizens.
 As an educational institution, the university recognizes that the transmission of knowledge, the pursuit of truth, and the development of individuals require the free exchange of ideas, self-expression, and the challenging of beliefs and customs.

 In order to maintain an environment where these goals can be achieved safely and equitably, the university promotes civility, respect and integrity among all members of the community.
-The university strives to guide the educational community by establishing the Student Disciplinary Regulations including a Student Conduct Code and student judicial system that promotes individual and social responsibility.
+The university strives to guide the educational community by establishing the Student Disciplinary Regulations including a Student Conduct Code and student disciplinary system that promotes individual and social responsibility.
 Choosing to join the Iowa State University community obligates each member to a code of civilized behavior.
 Individuals, student organizations and campus organizations are expected to observe the policies, rules, and regulations of Iowa State University, the City of Ames, the State of Iowa, and the United States of America.
 University policies have been designed to protect individuals and the campus community and create an environment conducive to achieving the academic mission of the institution.

 The purposes of the Student Disciplinary Regulations are to set forth the specific authority and responsibility of the university in maintaining social discipline, to establish guidelines that facilitate a just and civil campus community, and to outline the educational process for determining student and student/campus organization responsibility for alleged violations of university regulations.
-This judicial process will follow established procedures for ensuring fundamental fairness and an educational experience that facilitates the development of the individual and of the student/campus organization. top
+This student disciplinary process will follow established procedures for ensuring fundamental fairness and an educational experience that facilitates the development of the individual and of the student/campus organization. top

 2.1 Student Rights and Responsibilities